-Patients failed to attend one in every 12 hospital outpatients last year, prompting Hull and East Yorkshire Hospitals NHS Trust to launch a new campaign to alert patients to the real cost of missed appointments.
+Patients failed to attend one in every 12 hospital outpatients last year, prompting Hull University Teaching Hospitals NHS Trust to launch a new campaign to alert patients to the real cost of missed appointments.

 A total of 66,385 outpatient appointments across Hull Royal Infirmary and Castle Hill Hospital went unattended in 2016, equating to 8.4% of all outpatient appointments offered.